-When one or both partners are unsure or reluctant to try & salvage the relationship in therapy, it is best that counselling be a short-term process with the goal of achieving greater clarity about whether to try to restore the relationship or continue towards separation.
+When one or both partners are unsure or reluctant to try & salvage the relationship in therapy, it is best that counselling be a short-term process with the goal of achieving greater clarity & confidence about whether to try to restore the relationship or continue towards separation.
 The immediate decision is whether to carve out a three to six month period of an all-out effort to restore the relationship to health.
 If you decide to make an all-out effort, you make a clear commitment to keep separation off the table during this time.
 At the end of three to six months, you can put the separation talk back on the table, based on what you’ve learned about the possibility of successfully rebuilding your relationship.

 I don’t claim to be doing couples therapy until I have an informed agreement with both partners to work on the relationship.
 That way, if the unsure partner says that the relationship counselling isn’t working, I can point out that they haven’t tried relationship counselling yet.
 They’ve been doing Discernment Counselling which is helping them decide whether to try relationship counselling.
 It’s like saying to a doctor the antibiotic isn’t helping to clear up your infection if you haven’t taken it yet.

 Discernment counselling is NOT suitable when

-- one spouse has made a final decision to separate and wants counselling to encourage the other spouse accept that decision
+- one partner has made a final decision to separate and wants counselling to encourage the other partner to accept that decision

 - there is a danger of domestic violence